Coins and Banknotes of Vietnam

 China S3720, Yunnan-Guangxi-Guizhou 5 Yuan 1949

-During the early revolutionary days, the neighboring countries of Vietnam and China faced certain difficulties in finance, infrastructure, and currency printing equipment.
+During the early revolutionary days, two neighboring countries, Vietnam and China, both faced certain difficulties in finance, infrastructure, and currency printing equipment.
 Vietnam's generous and goodwill assistance holds great significance, marking an important historical period for both countries, especially in the history of printing and issuing currency.

 China S3720, Yunnan-Guangxi-Guizhou 5 Yuan 1949 specimen